hesbonangwenyi606/Bank-Application/ReadMe.md

     flask

 ## Contributing
     Contributions are welcome!
-Feel free to submit issues or pull requests.
+Feel free to submit issues or pull requests to make the project understooble.

 ## License
     This project is licensed under the MIT License.